laytan/back/README.md

 # Back

-Backtraces for Odin on the major platforms (MacOS, Linux, Windows).
+Backtraces for Odin, see examples below and in the examples folder.

+To change the size (amount of stackframes to print) in places where this can't be set directly, you can use the `-define:BACKTRACE_SIZE=16`.

+## Targets

+### Windows, MacoOS & Linux

+These targets use debug information that's added by compiling with `-debug` to provide traces and give rough information when compiled without it.

+Performance is not impacted at all during normal running, just when you ask for a trace or lines.

+Per platform notes below:

+#### Windows

 For Windows support, all credit goes to [DaseinPhaos/pdb](https://github.com/DaseinPhaos/pdb).

+Windows is not able to get *any* information when not compiled with `-debug`.

 NOTE: The pdb package allocates a lot of stuff and does not really provide a way of deleting the allocations, so, before calling into the package, this package sets it to use the `context.temporary_allocator`.

-In debug mode, the `back.lines` will try to use the debug information to get source files and line numbers.
-When not in debug mode, you will get greatly reduced information.

-## Installation

-Back does not use any libraries or external dependencies not pre-installed on the OS.
+#### MacOS

+Uses a private framework for symbolication, and thus will not get through Apple's review process.

+#### Linux

 On Linux, the `addr2line` command is invoked, which comes pre-installed (maybe in binutils).